Sjunne/LogTest/README.md

 As can be seen above, a task is created.
 Imagining the possibility of rapid loggings, it is possible to add a list of items in a single thread by calling "WriteMultipleItems(List<string> items)".

 ## Unit Tests

+Truth is i ran out of time for unit tests.
+I have provided a XUnit project and the required methods for unit testing.
+Ran into issues as i have been relying on DateTime.Now.
+Which leaves little room for mocking times throughout the solution.
+If i had time to remake anything i would provide a wrapper class for datetimes, which would allow for modifications and changes to the "actual" time as seen by the logger, and thus provided tests per demand.

+I have provided a single "unit" test.
+To test the persistance it would be smarter to test a smaller unit (in this case the persistancy class).
+But to showcase i know how to work XUnit and the Act-Arrange-